shanejorr/usincometaxes/cran-comments.md

 ## win-builder (devel) check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 notes

+* checking for detritus in the temp directory ...
+NOTE Found the following files/directories:
+  'lastMiKTeXException'

+As noted in [R-hub issue #503](https://github.com/r-hub/rhub/issues/503), this could be due to a bug/crash in MiKTeX and can likely be ignored.

-## Downstream dependencies
+# Downstream dependencies

-There are no downstream dependencies.
+There are no downstream dependencies, as checked by `revdepcheck::revdep_check()`.

-## Check NEWS.md for updates.